Should You Get Your Real Estate License in Multiple States? blog post image

 If you have the desire to grow your business and spread your wings beyond current boundaries, go for it.

 However, there are drawbacks to operating in a different state.
 You may not know the area as well, and you'll likely need to spend more time researching the local market.
 If you plan to port your license in a cooperative state, you'll also need to enter into a co-brokerage agreement with a broker who is licensed in the target area.
 This isn't difficult, but it is an extra step.
+And finally, you'll need to renew multiple licenses, take more continuing education, and pay additional renewal fees.

 All things considered, working in multiple states as a real estate agent may be the right career move if you’re motivated and willing to immerse yourself in research on your new target area.